Russia would consider asylum for U.S. cyber leaker

 Putin and other Russian officials have often accused the United States of hypocrisy, saying it tries to impose standards of human rights, freedom and democracy on other nations while falling far short of them itself.

-"This is an ideological catastrophe for the United States," Pushkov said, referring to Snowden's leaks about National Security Agency surveillance programs.
+"This is an ideological catastrophe for the United States," Pushkov said, referring to Snowden's release of top secret details of National Security Agency eavesdropping programs.

 Snowden, who provided the information for reports that revealed broad monitoring of phone call and Internet data by the NSA, fled to Hong Kong and has said he hopes that Iceland might grant him asylum.